 Note: Grades of U, I, and W may adversely affect a student's satisfactory academic progress.

-The grade point average (GPA) is obtained by dividing the total number of quality points earned by the total number of quality hours.
+The grade point average (GPA) is obtained by dividing the total number of earned quality points by the total number of quality hours earned.
 This program requires a minimum cumulative GPA of 3.00.